Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     presentations of these two formats using
     common media fragments such as based on [[!ISOBMFF]]
     and [[!MPEGCMAF]] formats.
 In this
-    interface naming is important to enable direct
+    interface naming and content type identification via mime types is important to enable direct
     processing and storage of the presentation.

-    We present these two interfaces separately.
+   The two interfaces are presented separately.
-    We made this decision as it will
-    reduce a lot of overhead in the
+    This reduces the overhead of the
     information that needs to be signalled
     compared to having both interfaces
     combined into one, as was the case
     in a draft version of this document.

-    However, both use the HTTP POST
-    method defined in [[!RFC7235]] and similar
-    mechanisms for authentication and failure handling
-    leaving a shared protocol core.
-Therefore, in some practical implementations,
+    Nevertheless, some instantiations, may still
-    the two interfaces might be combined
+    consider combining the two interfaces.
+An
-    into one, when the DASH or HLS is also using the Common Media Application Track
-    Format.
-But this is not assumed in this specification.
+    example of this is given at the end of the document in the examples section.

     Table 1 highlights some of the key
     differences and practical considerations of